 Energy system is composed of number of elements which are connected with the aim to perform specific function, meaning to convert any form of primary energy into finale form of energy to be used for the improvement of quality of life.
 Organization of the energy system elements is optimized structure of specific pattern.
 The energy conversion characterization is thermodynamically justified with optimal internal parameters of the system.
 In this respect any quantification of thermodynamic quality of the energy system is reflecting number of parameters which are defining the design of energy system.
-Otherwise, it can be stated the complexity element of the internal parameters of energy system can be defined as the quality of energy conversion measured by the thermodynamic Afgan, N. H., Carvalho, M. G., Hovanov, N. V.: Modeling of Energy System Sustainability ...

-efficiency of the system or any other parameter including integral parameters of thermodynamic system [6].
+Otherwise, it can be stated the complexity element of the internal parameters of energy system can be defined as the quality of energy conversion measured by the thermodynamic efficiency of the system or any other parameter including integral parameters of thermodynamic system [6].
 Energy conversion process is characterized by the entropy production as the measure of the irreversibility of the processes within the energy system.
 So, the complexity element of the energy system is internal parameter which can be defined by the entropy production in the system.
 Lately it is becoming popular to make exergy analysis of energy system as the tool for the quality assessment of the system as whole and also determine exergy losses in individual elements of the system [7].
 In the complexity definition of energy system one of the element is entropy generation on the system or exergy losses in conversion process [8].
 If considering a number of energy systems the entropy generation comparison among systems due its non-linearity will lead to the fuzzy set and will require corresponding procedure for the appropriate evaluation.
-Indicators for each energy system.
+Indicators for each energy system are property of complex system and their fuzzy set reflects wholeness of the energy system.